OUR BEEF CATTLE

 JimRay Farms grows and markets 100% grass fed/grass-finished beef.
 Our herd consists of about half Red Devon and half Black Angus cattle.
 We believe in providing high quality, all natural beef.

 Our grass-fed and grass-finished cattle spend their entire lives grazing and eating from pastures on our small family farm.
 During the coldest winter months, our cattle are brought in to shelter from harsh weather and then eat forage, hay or silage, as well as a tasty blend of molasses and minerals.
-They are grown and finished on a special diet of high quality grass and forages, but never grain, which makes our beef naturally non-GMO.
-Our beef is also hormone and antibiotic free.
-In rare cases, we will use antibiotics as a life saving measure, but in such cases we mark and cull the animal for other purposes.
+They are grown and finished on a special diet of high quality grass and forages, but never any grain, which makes our beef naturally non-GMO.
+Our beef is also hormone free, which means the growth process is more old-fashioned and traditional, following nature's way.
+In rare cases, we will use antibiotics as a life saving measure, but only when absolutely necessary.

 Grass Fed or Grain Fed?